dayvid3/Vivaldi-Tracker_Ad_Blocking_Lists-Customized/README.md

 # Vivaldi: Tracker / Ad Blocking Lists (Customized)
 This is the current collection of Tracker and Ad Blocking sources that I am using with Vivaldi's native ad blocker, to enhance its effectiveness.
-I’ve tried to minimize sources with overlapping rules.
+I’ve tried to minimize sources with overlapping rules [See below](#overlapredundancy-check).
 Enable any additional Regions / Language sources that are relevant to your needs.

 Vivaldi’s [Block Trackers and Ads](https://help.vivaldi.com/desktop/privacy/tracking-and-ad-blocking/) guide can help you get started (There are mobile guides as well).
 Once you get to that point, below are my sources of choice.